Kefsner/utfpr-ai-project/README.md

 This repository contains the source code and supplementary materials for the work titled "Evaluating Pathfinding Algorithms in a Weighted Square Grid."
 The study investigates the performance of various pathfinding algorithms—Breadth-First Search (BFS), Depth-First Search (DFS), Dijkstra's Algorithm, Greedy Best-First Search (GBFS), and A* Algorithm—across different weighted grid sizes and scenarios.
 This project is part of the coursework for the Artificial Intelligence class at the Programa de Pós-Graduação em Informática (PPGI) da UTFPR de Cornélio Procópio.

-Based on the folder structure you've shown in the image, here's an updated description for your `README.md` file that more accurately reflects the repository's layout:

----

 # Pathfinding Algorithm Evaluation

 ## Overview